 - An administrator is a person engaged as a business in issuing (putting into circulation) a cryptocurrency, and who has the authority to redeem or withdraw it from circulation.

-Why does the difference between money transmitter and MSB matter?
+What’s the difference between money transmitter and MSB?

 No such threshold exists for money transmitters, whether crypto or traditional.
 The money transmitter designation applies to the person or business engaged in any transaction, no matter how small.